Skip to main content

 Did You Know?

-Together, UC’s academic health centers are the second-largest provider of Medi-Cal hospital services by most measures, despite operating less than 6 percent of the non-federal, short-term, acute care hospital beds in California
+• The second-largest provider of Medi-Cal inpatient days, despite operating less than seven percent of the hospital beds in California.

 Providing Accessible Health Education and Training Across California

-All UCH health professional education emphasizes public service and caring for communities that have traditionally faced barriers to care or inadequate public health resources.
+All UC health professional education emphasizes public service and caring for communities that have traditionally faced barriers to care or inadequate public health resources.
 But that’s not enough.
 We have opened new UC schools and programs in areas where additional health care is needed.
 And, our UC PRIME model of training equips the next generation of physicians for leadership and advocacy for groups who do not regularly have access to quality care.

 World-Class Care Regardless of Ability to Pay